My baby is vomiting

 Self care

 Continue providing your child’s care at home.
-If you are still concerned about your child contact your Health Visitor or call NHS 111 – dial 111
+If you are still concerned about your child contact your Health Visitor or call NHS Wales 111 – dial 111

 Conditions that can cause a baby to vomit: